DHRI-Curriculum/Data-and-Ethics/lessons.md

 # More Stages of Data: Visualized

 Visualizing your data helps you tell a story and construct a narrative that guides your audience in understanding your interpretation of a collected, cleaned, and analyzed dataset.
 Depending on the type of analysis you ran, different kinds of visualization can be more effective than others.
-Below are some examples of data visualization that can help you convey the message of your data.
+In the table below are some examples of data visualization that can help you convey the message of your data.

 <table>
     <caption>Examples of Data Visualization</caption>